-- (4) A supplier must not present animal material for processing as minimal risk raw material if: - it has been treated with or exposed to agricultural compounds or other substances specified by the Director-General as prohibited; - c) the supplier does not have information regarding any veterinary medicines administered on the animal, unless; - i) 91 days have elapsed since the treatment of farmed ruminants (e.g. cattle, deer, sheep or goats); or - ii) 63 days have elapsed since the treatment of farmed monogastrics (e.g. pigs, horses, birds and rabbits). - d) the animal has been treated with a registered veterinary medicine and is still within the relevant withholding period; or - e) the animal has been treated with an unapproved veterinary medicine. - (5) A supplier instead of meeting its requirements under clause 7.3 (4), may instead supply animal material for processing as medium risk raw material if the animal material does not meet clause 7.3 (4). - (6) The supplier must not present animal material for primary processing if he or she has reasons to believe that the animal material may contain residual levels of any chemical or has been exposed to feed or environmental contaminants that may be harmful to animals upon consumption. - (7) The supplier must ensure that farmed animals that have died in the field need to be accompanied by a supplier statement.
+- (4) A supplier must not present animal material for processing as minimal risk raw material if: - a) it has been treated with or exposed to agricultural compounds or other substances specified by the Director-General as prohibited; - c) the supplier does not have information regarding any veterinary medicines administered on the animal, unless; - i) 91 days have elapsed since the treatment of farmed ruminants (e.g. cattle, deer, sheep or goats); or - ii) 63 days have elapsed since the treatment of farmed monogastrics (e.g. pigs, horses, birds and rabbits). - d) the animal has been treated with a registered veterinary medicine and is still within the relevant withholding period; or - e)e) the animal has been treated with an unapproved veterinary medicine. - (5) A supplier instead of meeting its requirements under clause 7.3 (4), may instead supply animal material for processing as medium risk raw material if the animal material does not meet clause 7.3 (4). - (5) A sSuppliers must not present animal material for primary processing if it has been treated with or exposed to An agricultural compound or other substance specified by the Director-General. - (6) Suppliers must not present animal material for primary processing that has been treated with, or exposed to, an unapproved veterinary medicine unless the supplier has obtained an approval or an exemption from the Director-General under clause 7.2. - (7) Any supplier making a supplier statement that includes farmed mammals, farmed ostriches or farmed emus not born on that supplier's property, must treat those animals as having been treated with, or exposed to, an unapproved veterinary medicine; unless a supplier statement or alternative declaration form has been provided by a previous supplier stating that the animals have not been treated. - (8) The Director-General may approve an alternative declaration form. - (9) Despite subclause (4), if any supplier has purchased farmed mammals, farmed ostriches or farmed emus more than 60 days prior to the date of the supplier statement, the deemed withholding periods of any animal treatments applied by the previous owners or managers may be considered to be expired, and the statement filled out accordingly. - (10) The supplier of any animals that must be treated as having been exposed to, or treated with, unapproved veterinary medicines by virtue of subclause (4), may treat the withholding periods for those animals as having expired 60 days after acquiring those animals, and may fill out a supplier statement accordingly. - (6) The supplier must not present animal material for primary processing if he or she has reasons to believe that the animal material may contain residual levels of any chemical or has been exposed to feed or environmental contaminants that may be harmful to animals upon consumption. - (11) If any supplier has reason to believe that the animal material may contain residual levels of any chemical that may be harmful to animals on consumption, then that supplier must not present the animal material for primary processing. - (12) Suppliers must present farmed mammals and farmed birds live, generally fit and healthy for slaughter at a primary processing premise. - Despite subclause (9), suppliers of farmed animals eligible to be killed on-farm for humane reasons by a primary processor in accordance with requirements specified by the Director-General, must present the animals live to the processor at the time of on-farm slaughter.

+(13)(7) The supplier must ensure that farmed animals that have died in the field need to be accompanied by a supplier statement.